Michionlion/allegheny-cs-setup/windows-steps.md

 ### JAVA STEPS
 ##### DOWNLOAD
 Download [Java SE JDK 9](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 Make sure to select the correct version for Windows.
+JDK 8 may also be used - make sure to change the relevant directories in the following steps.

 ##### INSTALL
 Execute the exe file that was downloaded previously, and click through the options.
 You can choose all defaults, or customize it to your liking - be sure to remember any directory changes for the next step!